sia-steve/Slate/source/index.html.md

 ### Query String Parameters

-`netaddress string // Optional`
+**netaddress string** | Optional
-// The address to be announced.
+The address to be announced.
 If no address is provided, the automatically discovered address will be used instead.

 ### Response